pranjalijadhav13/SEFall2023/README.md

-This repository contains projects from Fall 2023 course: CSC 510 Software Enegineering
+This repository contains projects from Fall 2023 course: CSC 510 Software Engineering